 Pharmacies and medicines in Qatar

-We recommend expats carry official doctor’s prescriptions as some medication may be considered controlled substances in the country.
-Generally, the official website Qatar Council for Healthcare Practitioners can answer specific questions on medication and medical care.
+We recommend expats carry official doctor’s prescriptions, as some medications may be considered controlled substances in the country.
+The official website of the Qatar Council for Healthcare Practitioners can answer specific questions on medication and medical care.

 Health hazards in Qatar

-While Qatar boasts security and safety, there are some issues to be aware of.
+While Qatar is secure and safe, there are some issues to be aware of.
 Road accidents are common and given Qatar’s hot climate, there is a risk of sunstroke.
-Be sure to stay hydrated and avoid going outdoors in the heat.
+Be sure to stay hydrated and avoid going outdoors during the hottest hours of the day.